Visa Traveler

 08. Look for the signs and follow the procedure

 Depending on the country and airport, there may be multiple counters and multiple steps.
-You may need to hand over the documents in one counter, make payment in another and finally pick up your passport in a different counter.
+You may need to hand over the documents at one counter, make payment at another and finally pick up your passport at a different counter.

 You will be called by token or name to pick up your passport.
 Once you pick up your passport, immediately check for the visa sticker.
 Make sure all the details are correct including the expiration date.